le0li9ht/Microsoft-Sentinel-Queries/EntraID/PasswordReset.md

 | where ResultDescription has_any ("User started the","verification option")) on CorrelationId
 | project TimeGenerated, OperationName, Initiatedby,TargetUser,IpAddress, AdditionalDetails,Result, CorrelationId
 ```

+### Successfull Password Reset Via SIM Swapping
 If a SSPR flow is completed via SMS or phone call options from a rare and suspicious IP, it may indicate a potential SIM Swap attack that was then used to perform SSPR.

+Query for detecting SSPR flows completed via SMS or phone call options from rare IP.
 ```
 AuditLogs
 | where TimeGenerated >ago(90d)